justinlubin/CS-162-Notes/notes.md

 so that we process each node only once, and (more importantly) so that the algorithm will actually know when to terminate.

-Let's take a look at the pseudocode:
+Let's take a look at the pseudocode for a general traversal:

 ```
 TraverseGraph(startNode):